'It wasn't me' | Accused 'NorCal Rapist' denies all sexual assault claims on final day of testimony

 Waller apparently created an email posing as an Asian woman looking for a place to live and he would attempt to get information from women who had posted ads looking for roommates, including their ages, ethnicities, house layouts with arrows pointing to the master bedroom and exact addresses.

-"If I had my laptop and emails, messenger, I could figure out all of this," he said.
+"If I had my laptop and emails, messenger, I could figure out all of this," Waller said.

-Investigators found a small scar on his right forearm, but he claims that came from a paintball injury.

-Jurors will come back on Monday morning to hear jury instructions, closing arguments and they are expected to go into jury deliberations by the end of the day.
+With nothing scheduled on Friday, Nov.
+13, jurors return on Monday, Nov.
+16, to hear instructions and closing arguments.
+Jurors are also expected to go into deliberations by the end of Monday.

 If convicted, Waller could face life in prison.